-In Acupuncture practice we aim to diagnose and treat the root cause of your complaint/s and address it within the context of the whole body.
-By helping to restore the body to a state of homeostasis and internal balance, we can engage the body’s innate healing and immune response so the body is able to heal itself.
+In Acupuncture practice we aim to find and treat the root cause of your health complaint/s and address it within the context of the whole body.
+By helping to restore the body to a state of homeostasis (internal physiological balance), we can engage the body’s innate immune response so the body is able to heal itself.

 More than ever people are feeling out of sync with their body and their environment, stressed, overworked and permanently run down.
 This can lead to a large range of health issues from chronic headaches, digestive disorders to anxiety or hormonal imbalances.